 What specialist services and expertise are available at or accessed by the school?

-The ASD Monitoring and Support Group: offers specialist support for children attending mainstream schools in Years 1-7.
-This is where we refer children who need outreach support for autism spectrum disorder (ASD) or for placement in an ASD specialist provision.
+CLASS: offers specialist support for children attending mainstream schools.
+This is where we refer children who need outreach support for autism spectrum disorder (ASD).

 Education Support, Behavioural and Attendance Service (ESBAS): this service helps schools to develop effective behavioural and therapeutic supportfor vulnerable pupils (refer via educational psychologist).
 Referrals are for children in KS1.